 GROUP EMAILS TO STUDENTS

 Group emails are typically emails sent by administrative offices to selected groups of students.
-The President, Provost, Vice Presidents, the Office of Strategic Communications, the Office of the Registrar, the Office of Student Financial Services, the Office of Financial Aid & Scholarship, the Office of Admissions and Student Recruitment, the Office of Graduate Studies, or their designees are authorized to send emails to selected groups of students.
+The President, Provost, Vice Presidents, the Office of Strategic Communications, the Office of the Registrar, the Office of Student Financial Services, the Office of Financial Aid & Scholarship, the Office of Admissions and Student Recruitment, the Office of Graduate Studies, the Center of International Studies, or their designees are authorized to send emails to selected groups of students.
 Offices not listed will forward their request to the Office of the Registrar.
 In addition, University divisions, departments, and University-recognized organizations are eligible to request a listserv to reach their constituents, as governed by the Policy on Campus Listservs.

 Emails to students will contain the following information: